LinkedSoftwareDependencies/Article-Reproducability/content/use-case.md

 of a Linked Data Fragments (LDF) client and server.
 We have semantically described the [LDF server](https://github.com/LinkedDataFragments/Server.js/tree/feature-lsd) module and its 32 components.
-Instead of the former domain-specific [JSON configuration file](https://github.com/LinkedDataFragments/Server.js/blob/master/config/config-example.json), the [semantic configuration](https://github.com/LinkedDataFragments/Server.js/blob/feature-lsd/config/config-example.json) is Linked Data and can be instantiated automatically by Components.js.
+Instead of the former domain-specific [JSON configuration file](https://github.com/LinkedDataFragments/Server.js/blob/master/config/config-example.json), the [semantic configuration](https://github.com/LinkedDataFragments/Server.js/blob/feature-lsd/config/config-example.json) is Linked Data.
 Furthermore, we provide an automatically generated semantic description of all concrete installed dependency versions for both the LDF client and server.